Jimmy-Jorge/Speedbyte-Restaurant-Automation/README.md

 * Server/Waiter: waiter@mail.com, wait_pass}
 * Customer: {tim@mail.com, tim_pass}

-Note: login is dependent on successfull connection to the server that exists on adapter.cs.rutgers.edu:3000
+&ast;*login will only work when a successful connection to the server that exists on adapter.cs.rutgers.edu:3000 is established

 ## Documentation
 * Technical Documentation can be found under Dcoumentation > index.html